 Saltstack's execution modules allows you to run specific modules written in python that will conduct system management tasks on remote servers.
 What does this mean?
-Let's say you want to update all of your Linux servers, instead of going to each host and using the upgrade command, you can bang it all out with a simple execution module.
+Let's say you want to upgrade all of your Linux servers, instead of going to each host and using the upgrade command, you can bang it all out with a simple execution module.

 Today I'll show you some common execution modules in Saltstack.
 Before you read any further, take a moment to take a peak at all of the execution modules available in Saltstack.